qunitjs/qunit/docs/README.md

 * [Ruby](https://www.ruby-lang.org/) 2.7 or later.
 Install from Apt on Linux, or [Homebrew](https://brew.sh/) on macOS.
 * [Bundler](https://bundler.io/), e.g. `gem install bundler`.

-To regenerate the site and serve locally at <http://localhost:4000/>.
+To regenerate the site and serve locally at <http://localhost:4000/>:

 ```shell
 cd qunit/docs/
 bundle update && bundle exec jekyll serve
 ```

-This will start the server in watch mode and regenerate the site as-needed.
+This will start the server in watch mode and regenerate the site on-the-fly.

 ### Update plugins page